 Can bad work by other technicians be removed or corrected?

-Sometimes.
-In the old days, the only form of tattoo removal was mechanical, with dermabrasion or carbon dioxide laser, which removed the color but always created a bad scar.
+In the old days, the only form of tattoo removal was mechanical, with dermabrasion, or by carbon dioxide laser, which removed the color but always created a bad scar.
 Such removal should no longer be done.

-Today, pulsed ruby and Nd/YAG lasers can break up the pigment so that it can be removed into the lymphatic system by your skin's own "garbage trucks," the macrophages, without causing thermal damage and scarring to the surrounding skin.
-But it only works on darker colors, requires several treatments, and may not result in complete removal.
+Today, Nd/YAG lasers and the new generation of picosecond lasers can break up the pigment effectively, so that it can be removed into the lymphatic system by your skin's own "garbage trucks," the macrophages, without causing thermal damage and scarring to the surrounding skin.
+But it requires several treatments, works best on darkest colors, and may not result in complete removal.
 Any white pigment (titanium dioxide) will fragment into particles too large to be removed by the macrophages, and it will turn the remaining particles grey or black.
+So white, or colors containing white, which include skin, lip, and pastel brow colors, should not be lasered at all or they may turn black.
+That black can also be layered out but may require many more treatments to do so.

 Mechanical removal can be done with various products.
 Some are acids which work, but which have a great risk of creating a scar.
-I prefer to use saline gel, which is highly concentrated and obtains good results over time, with very minimal risk of scarring.
-To do this removal, a saline solution is tattooed into the skin, and the open skin is painted with saline gel, which sits for 10 minutes before being washed off.
-A scab is allowed to form, and pigment attaches to the scab as it heals.
-When the scab falls off, it takes pigment with it.
-If done a little at a time, the skin will heal normally and you probably won't get scarring in the area.
+I prefer to use a saline product, which obtains good results over several treatments, with very minimal risk of scarring.
+To do this removal, the skin is opened and the dermis is disrupted with dry tattooing.
+Then a saline solution is applied to the open skin, which sits for 10 minutes before being washed off.
+When the solution is removed, a dry scab must be allowed to form.
+When the scab falls off, any pigment attached to it will be removed But the scab must be kept perfectly dry to avoid risk of infection.
 Expect to pay for multiple removal sessions, 4-6 weeks apart, to see significant results.
 Although the risk of scarring is minimal with saline removal, it can occur if the skin is overworked.

-Corrective color is a more difficult process, because the new color doesn't sit on the old color.
-It mixes together with it when the new tattoo heals.
-Light tattoo colors don't really block darker colors when tattooed over them; they just mix together with the old color, creating something intermediate.
-If you try to cover up black with anything lighter and warmer, it will take three times as much lighter pigment to begin to shift it towards brown.
-It will only shift; it will never cover up.
-That means that the best corrective approach is to lighten the color over a series of a few removal treatments before recoloring the area with corrective tattooing.
+Corrective color is a more artistically challenging process.
+Colors mix together in the skin when the new tattoo heals.
+Light tattoo colors don't really block darker colors when tattooed over them; they just mix together with the old color in the skin, creating something intermediate.
+If you try to cover up black with anything lighter and warmer, it will take three times as much lighter pigment to begin to shift it.
+But it will only shift slightly and it will never cover up.
+Removal or lightening of any color that is too black is always recommended first.
+Also, means if the old color is dark and cool, i.e., purple, green or grey, the best corrective approach is to lighten the color over a series of a few removal treatments before recoloring the area with corrective tattooing.
+Adding warmer color will shift it towards brown for a while.
+But it will cool again when the warm color fades.
+However, warmer, more orange brow colors can typically be corrected in one or two sessions without removal because the natural tendency of color is to cool in the skin.

 Will permanent makeup help vitiligo?